 It’s now easy to reach down with one hand and grab a towel and it worked so well I added a second holder for shop towels.

 Next, I took some time to organize all the tools that I use the most at the bench and place them within reach.
 Some of these I mounted to the front with a few nails and others I made sure to place along the front of the shelves.

 This included measuring tools, drills, drill bits, screws, glue supplies, my random orbit sander and router, and battery chargers for my cordless tools.

 And since some of those need power, I ordered a surge protector with a long cord and mounted it to the front.
 I also picked up a separate small switch to make it easy to turn on and off my small shop vac when I’m using it with the sander or router.

 Then I realized that if I had a second power strip on the right side of the bench, I could plug in my shop vac and clean the entire shop or setup my planer there without having to bother with an extension cord.

 That took care of all of the power requirements, but I still wanted to find a way to move the bench around when needed.
-And for that, Rockler was nice enough to send us a set of their workbench casters with quick release plates to try out which ended up working really well.
+And for that, I used a set of workbench casters with quick release plates which ended up working really well.